danielprofili/danielprofili.github.io/research.md

 The resultant is readily computed by calculating the elimination ideal (e.g. by Groebner basis) the ideal $$I = (f_1, \dots, f_n)$$ generated by the polynomials.
-The generator of the elimination ideal is precisely the resultant.
+The generator of the elimination ideal is precisely the resultant; however, in general, this operation is very slow as computing Groebner bases is computationally intensive.

-Below is an example resultant computed using [SageMath](https://www.sagemath.org).
+Below is a simple example resultant computed using [SageMath](https://www.sagemath.org).
 Here, we define

 $$p_1 = a_{11}x_1 + a_{12}x_2 + a_{13}$$